Session 1 Workshops - Wednesday, July 17 / 12:50-2:05PM

 >Community Action & Coordinated Entry: Building Partnerships for the Common Good

 The Coordinated Entry system is a national effort to end homelessness by encouraging communities to work together.
 The basic idea is to take those who are experiencing homelessness and house them as soon as possible using rapid re-housing resources.
 These resources come by way of HUD funding through programs like the Emergency Solutions Grant (ESG), Continuum of Care Funding (CoC) and other federal funding streams.
 The Coordinated Entry system is a statewide system, meaning that no matter where in the state, or how they present, everyone experiencing homelessness is treated equally and offered the same housing resources.
 This workshop will provide an overview of the Coordinated Entry System in Iowa and how Community Action Agencies have been involved.
 Learning Objectives: 1.
 Understand the core concepts of the Coordinated Entry 2.
 Understand Coordinated Entry in the Iowa Balance of state 3.
 Understand how Community Action can benefit from participating in the Coordinated Entry process.
-Presented by: Dusty Noble, Hawkeye Area Community Action Program and Jamey Whitney, Upper Des Moines Opportunity, Inc.
+Presented by: Dusty Noble, Hawkeye Area Community Action Program, Inc and Jamey Whitney, Upper Des Moines Opportunity, Inc.

 >What the ?
 Is a Caucus?

 This is the year for what is known as the FIRST IN THE NATION caucus and it happens right here in Iowa.
 Come to this workshop to learn about the caucus process and why YOU should care.
 We will have some fun learning how it all works and equip each of you with what you need to know, even if you have never been to a caucus before.
 Go Blue, Go Red, Just Go Caucus!
 Presented by: Lana Shope, Iowa Community Action Association